inverse-inc/packetfence/t/venom/test_suites/security_event_suricata/TESTSUITE.md

 1. Authenticate on the portal
 1. Test if the device is in the registered and role ID1 ipset set
 1. Test internet access by trying to reach cnn.com
+1. Set Suricata configuration
-1. Trigger a violation on the node
+1. Load a Suricata event and trigger the security event
 1. Test if the device is in the Isolation ipset set
 1. Release the violation on the node
 1. Test if the device is in the registered ipset set